umitproject/network-scanner/share/doc/umit/src/comparing_results.rst

 disappeared, etc. By selecting the newest one first, you'll have a not so usefull comparison.

-Let's say that you have two different scans loaded in Umit, and you wish to compare then.
+Let's say that you have two different scans loaded in Umit Network Scanner, and you wish to compare then.
 The first one, called *"Quick Scan on 192.168.204.128"* is a scan result made 2 days ago, and the second one, called *"Regular Scan on 192.168.204.128"* is a just finished scan result.
 The goal is to verify if something has changed during this 2 days, like if a service has been put up, or down in the mean while.